 The foundation of being able to study during busy season is having a schedule that you stick to.
 Pick a few days out of the week where you commit to one or two dedicated study hours.
 Maybe pick a few weeknights and Sunday mornings for CPA Exam study, and develop a routine where you take the time to sit down and get through some of your study materials.

 2. Find Study Materials that Work with Your Schedule

 What if there was a way to magically have your CPA Review course adapt to your schedule in order to help you study more efficiently?
 While it may seem like a CPA Exam dream, there are study materials out there that are adaptive and take into account when you can study and how long.
 Their study method even considers your planned exam date and introduce you to material at a pace consistent with your study sessions and when you need to be ready to pass.

 Surgent’s A.S.A.P.
 Technology is one of these adaptive study materials, and it has an interactive study planner you fill out before you even start studying.
 During busy season, plug in the days of the week and amount of time you can study on each day, and you’ll receive study materials on those days designed to help you maximize your study time.

 3. Maximize Efficiency with the Right Study Material

 On that same note, you can use adaptive learning technology to help you maximize your study efficiency.
-Adaptive learning helps students build relationships with ideas and has been proven to improve study efficiency, helping students learn more in less time.
+While you’re juggling your social life, work life and CPA Exam study, adaptive learning has been proven to improve study efficiency, helping students learn more in less time.